garcia-sonia/CI-PP3-Battleships/README.md

-# Thirty Shots Battlehips
+# Thirty Shots Battleships

-This game constitues my third Project Portfolio with [Code Institute](https://github.com/Code-Institute-Org).
+This game constitutes my third Project Portfolio with [Code Institute](https://github.com/Code-Institute-Org).
 The project runs in a CLI, is deployed via [Heroku](https://www.heroku.com/), and uses Python.

 Thirty Shots Battleships is a single player version of the popular game Battleships where the user is recruited to sink the foreign fleet of "Chatarra" preventing them for making it ashore to the fictional town of "Oros".